 Approximate Travel Time on an 8 Knot Sailing Yacht or Catamaran: 2 hr

 Approximate Travel Time on a 20 Knot (fast) Motor Yacht: 1 hr

 Hydra has attracted artists and musicians the world over, ever since it served as the location for Boy on a Dolphin, a Sophia Loren film from the 1950s.
 Although the island still lures the rich and famous, many of its preserved stone mansions now stand as museums, archiving the island’s modern and ancient history.

 Considered one of the most beautiful and romantic Greek islands, Hydra’s charm comes from its simplicity.
 Dozens of shops, restaurants, and churches surround the main port in twisting alleyways filled with colorful flowers.
-Adding to its charm are the transport donkeys who navigate the streets, as they’re too narrow for most vehicles to manoeuvre.
+Adding to its charm is the transport donkeys who navigate the streets, as they’re too narrow for most vehicles to maneuver.

 Fifth Day: Hydra to Poros - 12 nautical miles

 Approximate Travel Time on an 8 Knot Sailing Yacht or Catamaran: 1hr 30 min

 Approximate Travel Time on a 20 Knot (fast) Motor Yacht: 45 min

 Poros merges beach living with a rich culture.
 Around the southern port, where the two pieces of island join by bridge, restaurants, beach clubs, and cafes serve traditional Greek mezes accompanied by live music.
 Askeli Beach and Love Bay are central attractions of the island culture, with resorts renting loungers and umbrellas for sunbathing.